openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 to do this.

 --------------------------------
-Installing the Controller-0 Host
+Installing the controller-0 host
 --------------------------------

 Installing controller-0 involves initializing a host with software and then applying a bootstrap configuration from the command line.
-The configured bootstrapped host becomes Controller-0.
+The configured bootstrapped host becomes controller-0.

 Procedure: